Posted by Chris Hardy - Product Copywriter on 9th Nov 2023

 1. Start Slow, End Slower

-Begin your playlist with slower, more calming tunes, gradually decreasing in tempo as you progress.
-This mimics the body's natural slowing of physiological functions as it prepares for sleep.
+Start your playlist with slower, more calming tunes, which then gradually drop in tempo as you progress; this helps to mimic the body's natural slowing of various functions as it prepares for sleep.

 2. Instrumental Dominance

-Prioritise instrumental tracks to minimise distractions.
-However, if you find comfort in lyrical content, choose songs with soothing and positive themes.
+Prioritise instrumental tracks to lower the risk of distractions.
+However, if you find comfort in songs with lyrics, then choose songs with a soothing and positive vibe.

 3. Nature's Embrace

-Integrate nature sounds or ambient tracks that mimic the sounds of a peaceful environment.
-This can enhance the overall calming effect of your playlist.
+Nature sounds or more ambient tracks that mimic sounds found in peaceful environments have been proven to help, which can enhance the overall calming effect of your playlist.

 4. Personal Preferences